On a class of conserved phase field systems with a maximal monotone perturbation: Introduction

-We also observe that system $(P)$ is a fourth-order problem constructed as the conserved version of the following phase-field system:
+We also obse rve that syste m $(P)$ is a fourth-orde r proble m constructe d as the conse rve d ve rsion of the following phase -fie ld syste m:

-where $k$ and $\alpha$ are positive coefficients.
-Phase-field systems have been widely studied in the literature.
-We refer, without any sake of completeness, e.g., to \cite{BrokSpr, Cag, CGM, CoGiMaRorrrrrrrrr, CLS99, EllZheng, GraPetSch, HKKY, KenmNiez, KN96, Lau} and references therein for the well-posedness and long time behavior results.
-In particular, the above system \eqref{originale1111}--\eqref{originale51111} has been thoroughly discussed in \cite{Michele}, where existence and regularity of the solutions is proved and, under further assumptions, uniqueness and continuous dependence on the initial data are deduced.
+whe re $k$ and $\alpha$ are positive coe fficie nts.
+Phase -fie ld syste ms have be e n wide ly studie d in the lite rature .
+We re fe r, without any sake of comple te ne ss, e .g., to \cite{BrokSpr, Cag, CLS99, EllZheng, GraPetSch, KenmNiez, KN96, Lau, sprekzen} and re fe re nce s the re in for the we ll-pose dne ss and long-time be havior re sults.
+In particular, the above syste m \eqref{originale1111}--\eqref{originale51111} has be e n thoroughly discusse d in \cite {Michele}, whe re e xiste nce and re gularity of the solutions is prove d and, unde r furthe r assumptions, unique ne ss and continuous de pe nde nce on the initial data are de duce d.

-In the present contribution, we first show the existence of solutions for Problem $(P)$ (see \eqref{iniz-1}--\eqref{iniz-7}).
-In order to carry out this purpose, we consider the approximating problem ($P_{\varepsilon}$), obtained from ($P$) by approximating $A$ and $\beta$ by their Yosida regularizations.
-In performing our uniform estimates we often refer to \cite{CF15200009}, where the authors propose the study of a nonlinear diffusion problem as an asymptotic limit of a particular Cahn--Hilliard system.
-Then, we pass to the limit as $\varepsilon \searrow 0$ and show that some limit of a subsequence of solutions for ($P_{\varepsilon}$) yields a solution of ($P$).
-Next, we let $a\ell = b$ and write Problem $(P)$ for two different sets of data $f_i$, $\eta^*_i$, $\vartheta_{0_{i}}$ and $\varphi_{0_{i}}$, $i=1,2$.
-By suitably performing contracting estimates for the difference of the corresponding solutions, we deduce the continuous dependence result whence the uniqueness property is also achieved.
+In the pape r, we first show the e xiste nce of solutions for Proble m $(P)$ (se e \eqref{iniz-1}--\eqref{iniz-7}).
+In order to carry out this purpose, we conside r the approximating proble m ($P_{\varepsilon}$), obtaine d from ($P$) by approximating $A$ and $\beta$ by the ir Yosida re gularizations.
+In pe rforming our uniform e stimate s we ofte n re fe r to \cite{CF15200009}, whe re the authors propose the study of a nonline ar diffusion proble m as an asymptotic limit of a particular Cahn--Hilliard syste m.
+The n, we pass to the limit as $\varepsilon \searrow 0$ and show that some limit of a subse que nce of solutions for ($P_{\varepsilon}$) yie lds a solution of ($P$).
+Ne xt, we le t $a\ell = b$ which is, in some se nse , a physical re striction since the argume nt of the variable in the ope rator $A$ is thus proportional to the inte rnal e ne rgy of the syste m.
+We also write Proble m $(P)$ for two diffe re nt se ts of data $f_i$, $\kappa^*_i$, $\chi_{0_{i}}$ and $\varphi_{0_{i}}$, $i=1,2$.
+By suitably pe rforming contracting e stimate s for the diffe re nce of the corre sponding solutions, we de duce the continuous de pe nde nce re sult whe nce the unique ne ss prope rty is also achie ve d.